 Although we were small subsequently, we needed to meet big demands that were being set up.
 We needed to find a solution that is able to give us the ability to meet these big aspirations without busting the bank in regards to our budget, compromising, or forcing us into a whole lot of new recruits, and changing the core structure of our organization.

 Hamzah Asmall: We looked at the biggest gap that we had: the sphere of mobile connectivity.
-The customer’s expectation was to be able to bankify mobile, and we didn’t have a play in that space so that was a no-brainer.
+The customer’s expectation was to be able to bankify mobile.
+We didn’t have a play in that space so that was a no-brainer.
 It was significant enough of a challenge to take on, but not overwhelmingly big that we got pessimistic.
 We said: “Let’s eat this elephant.
 Let’s stand up for the mobile channel and build our transformation from there”.

 Mohammed Kaka: What we had as an organization were two separate core banking systems.
-We’ve got a vast array of backends and we needed to ensure that whatever we were looking for was a solution that would be able to provide a customer a single view, irrespective of the disparate back ends or multiple back ends that we had.
+We’ve got a vast array of backends and we needed to ensure that whatever we were looking for was a solution that will provide a customer with a single view, irrespective of the disparate back ends or multiple back ends that we had.